 On that note, we would like to tell you about an aspect of college life that could supply you with the best college experience possible: Fraternity membership.

 Fraternity membership provides the opportunity for academic assistance, leadership and organizational development, both planned and informal social activities, intramural competition, social service events and small group living.
-All of these experiences result in lifelong friendships which make your college day some of the most exciting and memorable of your life.
+All of these experiences result in lifelong friendships which make your college days some of the most exciting and memorable of your life.

 Enjoy Recruitment.
 The decision to join a fraternity is a lifetime commitment.
 Millions of men have gone through rush and have benefited from the advantages of fraternity life.
 Although this sounds stressful, it isn’t.
 Make sure you have fun.
-You will meet a lot of great guys from many different fraternities who want to do the same thing as you do – meet new people.
+You will meet a lot of great guys from many different fraternities who want to do the same thing as you – meet new people.

 Explore Your Options.
 Once you have set your goals, you need to explore your options.
 Make sure to visit as many chapters as you can.
 By looking at all the different organizations, you can get a better idea of what you want.
-Think of it as buying a car… First you would test drive at least four or five different cars before you started to…
+Think of it as buying a car, first you would test drive at least four or five different cars before you started to…

 The “Animal House” Persona Does Not Apply to the Greeks of Today.
 Fraternity members have fought long and hard to shake the image that “Animal House” created long ago.
 It just isn’t true.
 For example, every fraternity at the University of Nebraska – Lincoln has agreed to the guidelines of rushing as set by the Inter-Fraternity Council.
 No drugs.
 No alcohol.
 We have much more to offer than what was portrayed by “Animal House.”

 Learn From Rush.
 If you decide not to join a fraternity, then at least get as much out of rush as possible.
 Ask questions about professors you have, or classes you might want to take.
-Have Fun!
+Have fun!
 Last but not least, meet new friends that you wouldn’t normally get a chance to meet